nailedinch/nailedinch/README.md

 rus/self taught eng, so take care. c+h and interactions are welcome. it's okay to sit next to me even if we haven't talked

-I don't like describing my interests outside of a dialogue and believe in chance encounters, so ask me personally about anything else
+I don't like describing my interests outside of a dialogue and believe in chance encounters, so ask me personally about anything else (ok, I'm lazy, I'll make the lists later)

 **Dni:**
 antis, basic criteria, systems, 16- on any server